-When refining modules via superimposition, we can always add something at the end or in front of an existing element.
+The problem of refining modules via superimposition is that we can always add something at the end or in front of an existing element.
 This is no problem when adding new functions, type classes, and data types, since their lexical order within the enclosing module does not matter.
-But adding a new equation right before another equation or between two equations is problematic.
-With superimposition and its implementation in FEA-TUREHOUSE there is no linguistic means to express this kind of extension properly.
-This implies that implementing the different equations of eval using a case expression would not solve the problem, either.
-However, this problem is not specific to Haskell but occurs also for statements in Java and other languages [9].
-A workaround, called sandwiching [19], is to split the target module exactly at the position at which we want to refine it.
-We had to use this workaround twice in Arith.
+But, adding a new equation right before another equation or in the middle of two other equations is problematic.
+With superimposition and its implementation in FEATUREHOUSE there are no linguistic means to express this kind of extensions properly.
+This also implies that implementing the different equations of eval using a case expression would not solve the problem, either.
+However, this problem is not specific to Haskell but occurs also in Java and other languages [9].
+A workaround is to split the target module exactly at the position at which we want to refine it, called sandwiching [17].
+We had to use this workaround twice in the decomposition of Arith.

 A further problem was to separate code of crosscutting concerns at the monad and function level.
 Let us illustrate this by an example.
-In Arith, function eval plays a central role in expression evaluation.
-Depending on the features selected, the definition of the function must vary.
-For example, if feature BINOP is selected, function eval must contain an equation that processes binary operations:
+In Arith, the function eval plays a central role for expression evaluation.
+Depending on the features selected, the definition of the function must change.
+For example, if the feature BINOP is selected, the function eval must contain an equation that processes binary operations:

+'''

 eval (Bin op exp1 exp2) = zRes (tvBinOp op) (eval exp1) (eval exp2);

+'''

-Likewise, if feature UNOP is selected, function eval must contain an equation that processes unary operations:
+Likewise, if the feature UNOP is selected, the function eval must contain an equation that processes unary operations:

+'''

 eval (Un op exp) = mRes (tvUnOp op) (eval exp);

+'''

-But, if we select feature VAR for processing expressions containing variables, we cannot simply add a further equation.
+But, if we select the feature VAR for processing expressions containing variables, we cannot simply add a further equation.
 We have to change every equation of eval in order to pass an environment parameter through the expression evaluation.
-That is, we have to extend the signature of function eval by a new parameter that represents the environment that maps variable names to values.
-Accordingly, the definition of the function has to be changed from eval :: Exp TVal -> Res TVal;
+That is, we have to extend the signature of the function eval by a new parameter that represents the environment that maps variable names to values.
+Accordingly, the definition of the function has to be changed from

-to
+'''

-eval :: Env TVal -> Exp TVal -> Res TVal;.
+eval :: Exp TVal -> Res TVal; to eval :: Env TVal -> Exp TVal -> Res TVal;.

+'''

 But extending a given function with a new parameter and changing the function's equations is not possible in FEATUREHOUSE.
 This problem is also known in object-oriented and feature-oriented languages [9].
+Hence, we had to copy the existing eval functions, add a new parameter, and pass it to the recursive invocations of eval:

+'''

-Hence, we had to copy the existing versions of function eval, add a new parameter, and pass it to the recursive invocations of eval:6 eval env (Bin op exp1 exp2) = zRes (tvBinOp op) (eval env exp1) (eval env exp2); eval env (Un op exp) = mRes (tvUnOp op) (eval env exp);
+eval env (Bin op exp1 exp2) = zRes (tvBinOp op) (eval env exp1) (eval env exp2); eval env (Un op exp) = mRes (tvUnOp op) (eval env exp);

+'''

-6 A different solution would be to write eval as monadic function whose type is parameterized with the monad in which the evaluation takes place.
+A different solution would be to write eval as monadic function whose type is parameterized with the monad in which the evaluation takes place.
 Different evaluation strategies would be obtained by running eval in different monads.
-In this case, the code for evaluation would still be scattered across multiple monads.
+In this case, the code for evaluation would be still scattered across multiple monads.

-Finally, we found that the number of implemented feature modules is higher than the number of concerns that we identified upfront.
-The reason is that, for some concerns, we had to implement more than one feature module.
-For example, evaluating lambda expressions is very different for a lazy and a strict evaluation order.
-So we had to implement a feature for lambda expressions with lazy evaluation order and another for lambda expressions with strict evaluation order.
-This problem is also known as feature interaction problem [8] or optional feature problem [26], and our additional feature implementations are called lifters or derivatives.
+Finally, we found that the number of implemented features (containment hierarchies) is higher than the number of concerns that we identified upfront.
+The reason is that for some concerns we had to implement more than one feature module.
+For example, the evaluating lambda expressions is very different for a lazy and a strict evaluation order.
+So we had to implement a feature for lambda expressions with lazy evaluation order and for lambda expressions with strict evaluation order.
+This problem is also known in object-oriented programming as feature optionality problem [8], and our additional feature implementations are called lifters in this context.